Ketel Marte Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Marte has seven doubles, two triples, three home runs and three walks while batting .258.
+- Marte is hitting .258 with seven doubles, two triples, three home runs and three walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.